 - Dolli Rose, Assistant Director of the Indian Child and Family Preservation Program (ICFPP) for the past 12 years.
 The ICFPP is a non-profit agency that provides Indian Child Welfare Act services to its Consortium membership that includes the following Tribes: Coyote Valley, Lytton, Manchester-Point Arena, and Stewarts Point.
 Dolli has lived in and around Mendocino County for 20 years; she is a member of the Karuk Tribe.

-- Other members of the Commission include: Mendocino County Superior Court Judges: Honorable David Riemenschneider and Honorable Clay Brennan; Mendocino County Supervisor: Dan Gjerde; Mendocino County Acting Juvenile Hall Division Manager: David Barrett; Mendocino County Supervising Deputy Probation Officer: Jack Wann; Ukiah Police Chief: Justin Wyatt; Commission Secretary: Reba Johnson.
+- Other members of the Commission include: Mendocino County Superior Court Judges Honorable Ann C. Moorman and Honorable Clay Brennan; Mendocino County Supervisor Dan Gjerde; Mendocino County Juvenile Hall Division Manager David Barrett; Mendocino County Supervising Deputy Probation Officer Jack Wann; Ukiah Police Chief Justin Wyatt; Commission Secretary, Reba Johnson.

 Our Focus for 2019

 - Maintain focus on mentoring